 We will reduce emissions from the portfolio by imposing requirements on and supporting our portfolio companies to estimate, monitor and reduce their emissions and contribute to a greener transition.
 However, the total emissions from our portfolio could increase as a consequence of our new strategy.
 This stems from a growing portfolio, increased investment in the food sector and explanding investments in businesses that produce goods locally.
 We will also start to evaluate opportunities to invest in carbon capture or storage, initially through investments in sustainable forestry.
+It remains crucial that every investment opportunity, ments in sustainable forestry.
 It remains crucial that every investment opportunity, including those focused on climate initiatives, actively contributes to poverty reduction and aligns with our overarching objectives across our three pillars.
 We continue to harmonise with other EDFIs and refine data collection to improve primary data and emissions accuracy.
 We closely track methodology developments, adjusting our approach as needed to enhance accurate reporting and comparability with other investors.